-In this Agreement, unless the context otherwise require, the following reconstant ietters have the following meanings:
+In this Agreement, unless the context otherwise requires, the following icoms and letters have the following meanings:

-(a) "EA Raitways" means the East African Raitways Corporation;

-(b) "EA P & T" means the East African Posts and Telecommunications Corp. ration;

-(d"EA Harbours" means the East African Harbours Corporation;

-(I) "EA Airways" means the East African Airways Corporation;

-(e) "EA Extelcours" means the East African External Telecommunications Company Limited, a subsidiary of the East African Posts and Telecommunications Corporation;

-(i) "EA Cargo Handling" means fine East African Cargo idancifing Scrutees Limited, a subsidiary of the East African Barbours Corporation,

-(g) "G1-S" means the General Fund Services;

-(h) "Corporations" means the EA Railways, EA P & T, EA Harbours, EA Airways, and their subsidiaries, collectively, and the term "Corporation" means any one of the Corporations individually;
+- to "EA Railways" means the East African Railways Corporation; - (b) "EA P & T" means the East African Posts and Telecommunications Corporation: - (c) "EA Harbours" means the East African Harbours Corporation; - (d) "EA Airways" means the East African Airways Corporation: - (e) "EA Exteleoms" means the East African External Telecommunications Company Limited, a subsidiary of the East African Posts and Telecommunications Corporation; - (i) "EA Cargo Handling" means the East African Cargo Handling Services Limited, a subsidiary of the East African Harbours Corporation: - (g) "GFS" means the General Fund Services; - (b) "Corporations" means the EA Railways, EA P & T. EA Harbours, EA Airways, and their subsidiaries, collectively, and the term "Corporation" means any one of the Corporation individually:

-NET ASSETS; EQUITY SHARES: EXCESS AND SHORTFALL
+MET ASSETS; EQUITY SHARES; EXCESS AND SHORTFALL

-3.00 The amount of the net assets of the Corporations and of the GFS held in each of the States, the aflocation of such amount as equity shares among the States, taking into account the geographic location of such assets and the common ownership interests by the States in such assets, and the resulting excess or shortfall of net assets are:
+3.00 The amount of the net assets of the Corporations and of the GFS held in each of the States.
+The aflocation of such amount as equity shares among the States, taking into account the geographic location of such assets and the common ownership interests by the States in such assets, and the resulting excess or shortfall of net assets are: